MathiasGenibrel/Calendar__ElectronTS/README.md

 This app is based languages on your system configuration.
 This app is build with ElectronJS, NodeJS, MySQL2 && TS

+### How the app works ?

+- To create an event, you will have to click on a day of the calendar
+- To see the detailed view of an event, you will have to click on it, when clicked, this will trigger the opening of a modal, which will allow you to update or delete the event

 ## DB Specification

 ### Structure